 Final Fantasy VII: Aerith latches onto Cloud so quickly because he reminds her of her first boyfriend, Zack.
 Zack was Cloud's friend and Cloud took up his biggest traits.
 It's very, VERY complicated.

-It's implied in one of the mangas that Alvis, a man with a BIG Oedipus Complex, may have fallen for Diadora because she reminded him of his much adored mother.
-For massive irony, Diadora was his half-sister... and they shared the same mom.
+It's very strongly implied in one of the mangas that Arvis, a man with a BIG Oedipus Complex, may have fallen for Deirdree because she reminded him of his much adored mother Cigyun.
+For massive irony, Deirdre was his half-sister... and they shared the same mom.
 Whoops.

 Silent Hill: Shattered Memories, Harry's been dead for years and Cheryl is the patient.
 The Harry you've been playing as is the shadow in this equation, either physically manifested by Cheryl or it all took place only in her mind.
 Probably (hopefully) not a romantic version of this.